jj1bdx/dump1090-airspy-experimental/README.md

 Dump1090 README
 ===

-Dump 1090 is a Mode S decoder specifically designed for RTLSDR and HackRF One devices.
+Dump 1090 is a Mode S decoder specifically designed for SDR devices including RTLSDR, HackRF and Airspy.

 The main features are: